Dr. Dailey is currently developing a conformable version of the 3M™ Crystal Silk™ SurfaceShield film for 3M’s Industrial Adhesive and Tapes.

 Mary has a passion for positively influencing our next generation of scientists.
 She is actively involved in a number of leadership and mentoring opportunities, such as the 3M’s student Science Training Encouragement Program (STEP) and 3M’s Teachers Working in Science and Technology (TWIST) program.
 Mary has also served as a science fair judge at both the state and regional levels, inspired high-school students through speaking engagements as part of the 3M TECH program and tutored elementary students in math and reading.

-Mary earned her Ph.D. in Chemistry from the University of Illinois at Urbana-Champaign in 2010.
+Mary earned her Ph.D. in Chemistry from the University of Illinois at Urbana-Champaign in 2010 and her B.S. in Chemistry from Elon University in 2006.